ConnectGen develops, builds and operates utility-scale renewable energy and energy storage projects across the United States.

 Additionally, approximately 20% of the project area is sited on state land.
 The project will pay annual wind lease payments to the Office of State Lands and Investments, which funds Wyoming’s public schools and institutions.

-During construction, the Rail Tie Wind Project will support approximately 500 construction jobs, 100 of which are estimated to be filled by Wyoming residents.
+During construction, the Rail Tie Wind Project will support hundreds of construction jobs.
 These construction workers will drive local economic development through increased demand for supply chain businesses, hospitality services, and other local businesses.
 The project will generate at least 20 permanent operations jobs, which provide well-paying opportunities for young people to remain living and working in Wyoming.

 The Rail Tie Wind Project will benefit neighboring landowners by providing vital tax dollars that are necessary for Albany County to provide infrastructure, road maintenance, fire protection, law enforcement, and other services to its rural residents.
 The tax dollars paid by rural residential developments do not currently cover the County’s cost of providing these services to them, sometimes resulting in limited protections.

 From the Albany County Comprehensive Plan: “In recent years, the county has also begun to experience the conversion of agricultural lands to rural residential uses.
 The County has experienced difficulty providing services to new developments that are extremely remote… Although residential land is taxed at a higher rate than agricultural lands, the County’s current tax structure and permitting system do not require remote developments to pay the full additional cost of providing services to them.”
 2

 From the Albany County Code of the West: “All county residents pay taxes to the county government in exchange for provision of services.
 However, the revenue collected from rural residential developments does not cover the cost of services provided to rural residents.
 In general, city residents and rural agricultural producers subsidize the lifestyle of rural residents by making up the shortfall between the cost of services and revenues received from rural dwellers.”
 3